Daniel-Hinds/Sneaker-Bot-UK/README.md

 Why is this bot open sourced whereas others are not?
 This bot is still in production and isn't as refined as the other bots yet, it still has a great success rate.
-Can Nike ban me for botting?
-Nike consider using bots to buy sneakers to be unfair, but so far nobody has been banned using this bot!

 # Credits